DaveWM/dave-martin-blog/content/posts/running-datomic.md

 First, some background.
 I had been writing an app, the backend of which used Datomic.
 The app wasn't quite ready to be released, but I wanted to set up a very basic production-like environment for testing.
 I was therefore looking to run Datomic cheaply, but in such a way that I could scale it up without too much effort.
 This ruled out running Datomic in [dev mode](https://docs.datomic.com/on-prem/dev-setup.html).

+(EDIT: [Dustin Getz](http://www.dustingetz.com/) pointed out to me that it's alright to use dev mode when you're just starting out with Datomic.
+However, when you want to scale your application, you'll have to [backup your data](https://docs.datomic.com/on-prem/backup.html), create a full datomic instance, then restore your data to that)

 I initially tried using the scripts bundled with Datomic, which create and run a CloudFormation stack on AWS.
 However, I found after less than a month that I'd been billed over $45.
 I then tried using Datomic Cloud instead, but I again found it was quite expensive - I was charged $20 for less than a week.
 When you're just starting out with an app, you don't want to be paying this much (or at least I didn't).
 I therefore set out to create a more "affordable" Datomic setup.

 ## Solution Overview